dror27/dk-shack/vol3/songs/en/Not Thinking About Tomorrow.md

 To what was going inside your mind \
 \
 All them thoughts were wondering \
-'bout who I was, and who you are \
+About who I was, and who you are \
 Like a herd of cows goes warnding \
 Looking for an opening, in the sky \
 \
 Then I heard the wind calling \
 And it wasn't calling your name \
 I saw the river flowing \
-Didn't take me to where I came (from) \
+Didn't take me to where I came \
 \
 The sun was rising \
 This time from the west \